Time Crisis 4: Plot

-The game opens in California, where intelligence officials from the United States Armed Forces and V.S.S.E. organization learn about a top secret weapon targeted for terrorists' smuggling and their plot.
-William Rush infiltrates a pier to gather information, and learns that the enemy acquired insect-like weapons, Terror Bites.
+The game opens in California in 2006, where intelligence officials from the United States Armed Forces and V.S.S.E. organization learn about a top secret weapon targeted for terrorists' smuggling and their plot.
+Captain William Rush infiltrates a pier to gather information, and learns that the enemy acquired insect-like weapons, Terror Bites.
 Informed by Elizabeth Conway about the airport incident, Rush accompanies VSSE agents, Giorgio Bruno and Evan Bernard.
-They defeat Marcus Black at the city.
+They kill Hamlin 3rd company leader Marcus Black at the city.
 They discover United States Army dog tags on each soldiers.
 The terrorist faction is then revealed to be the Biological Weapons Special Operations Unit (AKA the Hamlin Battalion).
-Rush then gathers more intel about the Hamlin Battalion and defeat Frank Mathers in a nearby dam.
+Rush then gathers more intel about the Hamlin Battalion and defeats Hamlin lieutenant Frank Mathers in a nearby dam, who dies via detonation.
 He discovers that the occupation of the dam was a diversion for the main unit to make their next move in stealing the Terror Bites.
-Rush, Giorgio and Evan fly to Wyoming's secluded bio-weapons research facility, but are too late to stop the supply of Terror Bites from being stolen.
-After defeating Jack Mathers, they soon learn that the Hamlin Battalion is attacking Buckley Air Force Base in Aurora, Colorado, prompting the men to depart for the base.
+Giorgio, Evan and Rush fly to Wyoming's secluded bio-weapons research facility, but are too late to stop the supply of Terror Bites from being stolen.
+After killing Frank's older brother Jack Mathers, they soon learn that the Hamlin Battalion is attacking Buckley Air Force Base in Aurora, Colorado, prompting the men to depart for the base.
 As they arrive, a number of unmanned combat aerial vehicles (UCAVs) depart the base without warning.
 Rush leads the Colorado National Guard toward an entrance, while Giorgio and Evan try to take care of the UCAVs.
-They also encounter V.S.S.E.'s old enemy Wild Dog in the base who, in addition to his standard hand gun, Gatling gun and RPG, is now armed with a grappling hook and tractor beam device.
+They also encounter V.S.S.E.'s old enemy Wild Dog in the base who, in addition to his standard handgun, minigun and RPG, is now armed with a grappling hook and tractor beam device.
 After a long battle, Giorgio and Evan defeat him, ending with Wild Dog detonating himself once again.
 Meanwhile, Rush defeats Wild Fang (Wild Dog's younger partner from the previous game), sending him into the path of a UCAV as it lifts off.
 It is revealed that the Terror Bites' creator, Colonel Gregory Barrows hijacked the nuclear-armed UCAVs to destroy the United States in retaliation for the poor treatment he received from the military.
-After Giorgio and Evan defeat Barrows near the control center, Rush and his unit form a human pyramid to lift Giorgio and Evan into it to stop the missiles, where the agents press a big red button on the control computers to self-destruct all nuclear missiles the UCAVs have launched.
+After Giorgio and Evan kill Barrows near the control center, Rush and his unit form a human pyramid to lift Giorgio and Evan into it to stop the missiles, where the agents press a big red button on the control computers to self-destruct all nuclear missiles the UCAVs have launched.